vsraptor/aide/README.md

 	        ├── main
 	        └── test

-.. and the config file should be in the profile base directory :
+.. and the config file should be in the profile **base** directory :

 	profiles/main/profile.toml

 The cfg is using **.toml** format. https://toml.io/en/

-#### Context
+### Context

+if you want to ask sequence of related questions then use
-How many QA pairs to use as a context, so you can ask sequence of related questions.
-(Flag: -c)
+cmd line parameter **-c** to specify how many QA pairs to use as a context.

 For example :